 Our Adventurous Minds Scholarship Program honours those who build a culture of aspiration and excellence across academics, the arts, leadership, and sustainability – offering opportunities for young people to thrive and contribute meaningfully to our community.

-The Woodleigh Academic Excellence Scholarship
+The Woodleigh Academic Excellence Scholarship – Applications Open in 2026

 Woodleigh School values intellectual curiosity, academic rigour, and a passion for learning.
 The Woodleigh Academic Excellence Scholarship recognises students who inspire others through their dedication and achievement – students whose commitment to scholarly growth stretches across a broad range of subjects and interest areas.

-This Woodleigh scholarship is open to students entering Years 4 through 10 in 2027 who consistently strive for excellence in their studies; students who are eager to contribute to the academic life of the school.
+This Woodleigh scholarship is open to students entering Years 4 through 10 who consistently strive for excellence in their studies; students who are eager to contribute to the academic life of the school.
 Recipients typically engage deeply with their learning and seek out new educational challenges and opportunities.

 Successful applicants will receive part remission of tuition fees through to the end of Year 12, typically between 25-50%.

-The Woodleigh Community and Culture Scholarship
+The Woodleigh Community and Culture Scholarship – Applications Open in 2026

 Woodleigh’s approach to teaching and learning promotes holistic education – engagement across the full range of school programs.
 The Woodleigh Community and Culture Scholarship seeks to reward students who are broadly involved in school life – young leaders who thrive on opportunity and are wanting to throw themselves into everything that a Woodleigh education offers.
-Open to students entering Years 4 through 10 in 2027; recipients typically take on leadership roles on the student-led ‘Woodleigh Committee’ and support and lead Service Learning initiatives.
+Open to students entering Years 4 through 10; recipients typically take on leadership roles on the student-led ‘Woodleigh Committee’ and support and lead Service Learning initiatives.

 Successful applicants will receive part remission of tuition fees through the end of Year 12, typically between 25-33%.

-The Henderson Sustainability and Regenerative Scholarship
+The Henderson Sustainability and Regenerative Scholarship – Applications Open in 2026

 Respect for the Environment is one of the core tenets of Woodleigh School.
 It is central to how our school operates; we care for our country, understanding that we must move beyond sustainability and regenerate the environments we call home.